raifagovic/Ezan/README.md

 # Adhan Time

-It's a macOS app designed to display the remaining time to the next Islamic prayer in the menu bar.
+It's a macOS app built with SwiftUI that displays the remaining time to the next Islamic prayer in the menu bar.

 ## Author
 [Raif Agović](https://twitter.com/raifagovic)